 Selection of the winner:

 Each Director, Associate Director, and all previous winners vote for every nominee in ranked order, starting with x (x = the total number of nominees) for their first choice.
 This means that each ballot must have a different number from x down to 1 associated with each candidate.
 The top candidate in each ballot receives 3 “bonus” points and the second candidate 1 “bonus” point in the final counting.
 The votes of those who do not assign all numbers as required are not accepted.
 The nominee with the highest number of points is the award winner.
 The winner is then asked by the chair of the academic committee to accept the award and is invited to come to the Bay Area.
-The award winner collects the award and gives a lecture at the Annual CASSS Award Dinner held in the Fall.
+The award winner collects the award and gives a lecture at a major international symposium.
+(Note: the symposium where the award is presented varies.
+Past examples include the HPLC and ISC symposia.)

 To view a complete list of past CASSS Award recipient, click here.